mpv-player/mpv/DOCS/man/options.rst

     Also see ``--sub-speed`` option.

 ``--sub-gauss=<0.0-3.0>``
-    Apply gaussian blur to image subtitles (default: 0).
+    Apply Gaussian blur to image subtitles (default: 0).
 This can help making pixelated DVD/Vobsubs look nicer.
 A value other than 0 also switches to software subtitle scaling.
 Might be slow.